appliedmicrobiologyresearch/Influenza-2016-2017/narratives/Influenza-2016-2017_baselFlu2.md

 A view of samples in Cities, coloured by city.
 Samples from GISAID do not have city information, only study samples do.
 <br>
-Adrian, I could tighten this up by removing Luxembourg and the Italian Cities.
-Let me know.
+I've improved this by removing cities in Italy and the south of Switzerland.
+I could tighten this up by removing more cities - it depends how zoomed in you want.

 # [Zooming in to Quarter](https://nextstrain.org/community/appliedmicrobiologyresearch/Influenza-2016-2017/h3n2/ha?c=quarter&p=grid&r=quarter&d=tree,entropy&clade=root)